ELCOLgit/MicroProcessingBriciAssignment/README.md

-This assignment is the creation of the game Brici using C in Kiel. https://www.youtube.com/watch?v=2ASCiAdCEms
+This group assignment is the creation of the game Brici using C in Kiel.

+This video below will explain the functionalities of the game.

+https://www.youtube.com/watch?v=2ASCiAdCEms